 About The Center for Praxis

 The Center for Praxis is a nonprofit organization dedicated to strengthening therapeutic work by bridging theory and real-world practice.
-We develop, deliver, and evaluate clinically grounded services, professional development, and research in partnership with therapists, organizations, and communities.
+We partner with clinicians, organizations, and communities to develop, deliver, and evaluate clinically grounded services and programs that are responsive to real contexts.

-We believe effective therapy does not live only in textbooks or ideal models—it is shaped in real settings, through lived experience, collaboration, and ongoing reflection.
-Praxis is the active exchange between what we know and what we do, where theory informs practice and practice, in turn, refines theory.
+At the Center for Praxis, we believe that effective therapeutic work does not live only in textbooks or ideal models, but it is shaped in real settings, informed by community needs, and refined through lived experience and reflection.
+Praxis is the active exchange between what we know and what we do: where theory informs practice and practice, in turn, deepens understanding.

 Meet the Founder